githubteacher/mustached-octo-adventure/chukitow.md

 ## Chukitow

-Hello, my name is Ivan Velasquez, I'm a javascript developer at @Tangosource
+Hello, my name is Ivan Velasquez, I'm a Ruby & javascript developer at @Tangosource